 - You’ll get unlimited data from Sprint

 For just a $30 upfront activation fee, you’ll be able to take advantage of this plan.
 And why is it more popular than other unlimited plans?
-It’s because, for just an affordable price per month, you’ll be able to enjoy the best service, good coverage and uninterrupted signal from Sprint.
+It’s because, for just an affordable price per month, you’ll be able to enjoy the best service, good coverage, and an uninterrupted signal from Sprint.

-5. Verizon Beyond Unlimited
+5. Verizon Beyond Unlimited Data Plan – best for prepaid customers

 - Unlimited plan price at $85 a month + $20 upfront

-- Known as the best unlimited plan for prepaid customers
+- Known as the best-unlimited plan for prepaid customers

 - There’s no contract